SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Discussion and Limitation

 \subsubsection{Macro and Micro Scale Contacts}

-Although the GOAT gripper can realize various grasping types, it can only explicitly consider larger-scale contact modes.
+Although the \red{C-}GOAT gripper can realize various grasping types, it can only explicitly consider larger-scale contact modes.
 However, relatively small-scale surface feature and dynamics significantly affects the success of grasping \cite{shirai2023tactile}.
-In Fig. \ref{fig:ceiling_bar}c, SCALER can walk upside-down with spine tips on metal bars.
-However, spine tips require a covered surface for vertical climbing, and SCALER could not climb vertically on the bare aluminum bar.
-This is because this T-slotted aluminum has grooves along the bar, as shown in Fig. \ref{fig:ceiling_bar}b.
-In the vertical case, spines only resist force perpendicular to the groves but not gravitational force in the direction of the bar and grooves.
-Hence, SCALER slips down along the grooves because pure friction force between the spine tips and the aluminum surface is insufficient.
-Hence, small-scale texture variations have significance, and improving micro contact properties, such as demonstrated in \cite{macro_micro}, can potentially benefit climbing robot graspability.
+In \fig{fig:ceiling_bar}c, SCALER can walk upside-down with spine tips on bare metal bars.
+However, spine tips require a covered surface for vertical climbing.
+The T-slotted aluminum has grooves along the bar, as shown in \fig{fig:ceiling_bar}b.
+In the vertical case, spines only resist forces perpendicular to the grooves, but not gravitational forces.
+Hence, SCALER slips down along the grooves because the pure friction force between the spine tips and aluminum is insufficient.
+Hence, small-scale texture variations are significant, and improving micro contact properties, as in \cite{macro_micro}, can potentially benefit climbing robot graspability.